Reads completed file from csv

 \[ y = a + (b_1 \cdot x_1) + (b_2 \cdot x_2) + (b_n \cdot x_n) \] where a is the constant (intercept) value, and b is the coefficient of x.

-For our NO2 model above, we can define our regression equation (presented using sensible data precision) as:
+For our Zn model above, we can define our regression equation (presented using sensible data precision) as:

-\[ NO_2 = 0.044 + (0.001 \cdot Urban \: percent) + (-0.004 \cdot Average \: slope) \] Well done!
-You have now calculated a regression which links the dependent variable (NO2) to a set of independent variables, in the case the average slope of the watershed and the percentage urban land cover.
+\[ Zn = 11.31 + (0.43 \cdot Urban \: percent) \] Well done!
+You have now calculated a regression which links the dependent variable (Zn) to an independent variable, in this case the percentage of urban land cover.

 For your assessment, we would like you to explain the regression results, linking to hydrological processes and literature.
 Think about specific sources of pollution, transport pathways, types of flow…